agrewal707/wiflx/README.md

 On PlutoSDR:

-1. Login into each PlutoSDR using SSH
+1. Log into each PlutoSDR using SSH

 2. Start AP